 Has lived in Tishomingo for almost 30 years and works for the Chickasaw Nation where she aptly serves as Festival and Community Activities Manager.
 Kelcey and her husband Bryant have three children, Spencer, Natalea, and Carli.

 Joyce has been a resident of Johnston County for 50 years and has owned Blessing Gravel since 2006.
 She has three children and six wonderful grandchildren, whom she loves to travel with.

 Scott was raised in Mill Creek and graduated from Mill Creek High School.
-He is the Chairperson for the Johnston County Democratic Party, serves on the JCIA board, is mayor of Mill Creek and a board member for Oklahoma Southeast Economic Development Organization.
+He serves on the Johnston County Industrial Authority board, is mayor of Mill Creek and a board member for Oklahoma Southeast, a regional economic development organization.
 In his spare time, he enjoys his sweetheart and wife of 39 years, Lahoma Gayle Clark.
 Both of their sons are also Mill Creek graduates!

 Sam has been a Johnston County resident for 40 years, with very deep roots in the community.
 He and his wife, Susan, both graduated from Tishomingo High School, along with their children.
 Sam takes much pride in his Bullet Prairie Ranch, this is where he spends the majority of his time, enjoying his children, grandchildren and cattle.
 He is also employed at Murray State College as Executive Director of Facilities, Safety & Security.